harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 Using VS Code's file explorer, I could see all the files that have been created inside the EC2 instance including those files that I have created using Apache Maven.

-Two of the project folders created by Maven are src and webapp, which have different functionality.
+Two of the project folders created by Maven are src and webapp, which have different functionalities.
 The "src" folders has all the source codes that define the web app and the "webapp" folder is a sub folder of the src which has the web files like CSS.

 <img width="152" alt="Screenshot 2025-05-24 at 10 43 09 PM" src="https://github.com/user-attachments/assets/a90b854a-378c-401c-9b9e-b998de9a6493" />

 # Opening VS code inside the EC2 Instance

-This is possible using the Remote-SSH extension in the VS code.
+Opening VS code inside the EC2 Instance can be made possible by using the Remote-SSH extension in the VS code.

 After installing the extension, click on the extension which you can see at the left side bottom of the Vs code.
-After clicking we can this window:
+After clicking we can view this window:

 <img width="593" alt="Screenshot 2025-05-27 at 7 56 59 PM" src="https://github.com/user-attachments/assets/e6acd39a-d341-47b6-aaed-ccb32f5263bc" />